Fasting: Friend Or Foe?

 So too it may be with fasting.

 The art of abstaining is one of voluntary refrain.
 It is the practical application of disciplining the self.
-We will never achieve our greatest desire, giving in to every desirous impulse that comes our way on a daily.
-Why not practice disciplining ourselves with the most obvious personal act we have in our control: and that is eating food.
+We will never achieve our greatest desire giving when we’re into every desirous impulse that comes our way on a daily.
+Why not practice disciplining ourselves with the most obvious personal actions we have in our control, and that is eating food?

 You might also like…